 - have organizational and interpersonal skills

-- stand for the happy future of our children
+- stand for the happy present and future of our children

 Then you can realize this by becoming one of the UNICEF volunteers for every child!

 The program covers all regions of the country.

 All activities will be carried out in compliance with precautions such as:

 - wearing masks,

 Frequently Asked Questions